Sudetenland

 The native German-speaking regions in 1930, within the borders of the current Czech Republic, which in the interwar period were referred to as the Sudetenland.

+German population according to the 1930 census:

-The Sudetenland (/suːˈdeɪtənlænd/ soo-DAY-tən-land, /de/; Czech and Sudety) is a German name for the northern, southern, and western areas of former Czechoslovakia which were inhabited primarily by Sudeten Germans.
+The Sudetenland (/suːˈdeɪtənlænd/ soo-DAY-tən-land, /de/; Czech and Sudety) is the historical German name for the northern, southern, and western areas of former Czechoslovakia which were inhabited primarily by Sudeten Germans.
 These German speakers had predominated in the border districts of Bohemia, Moravia, and Czech Silesia since the Middle Ages.

-The word "Sudetenland" did not come into being until the early part of the 20th century and did not come to prominence until almost two decades into the century, after World War I, when Austria-Hungary disintegrated and the Sudeten Germans found themselves living in the new country of Czechoslovakia.
-The Sudeten crisis of 1938 was provoked by the Pan-Germanist demands of Nazi Germany that the Sudetenland be annexed to Germany, which happened after the later Munich Agreement.
+The word Sudetenland did not come into being until the early part of the 20th century and did not come to prominence until almost two decades into the century, after World War I, when Austria-Hungary disintegrated and the Sudeten Germans found themselves living in the new country of Czechoslovakia.
+The Sudeten crisis of 1938 was provoked by the Pan-Germanist demands of Nazi Germany that the Sudetenland be annexed to them, which happened after the later Munich Agreement.
 Part of the borderland was invaded and annexed by Poland.
 Afterwards, the formerly unrecognized Sudetenland became an administrative division of Germany.
 When Czechoslovakia was reconstituted after World War II, the Sudeten Germans were expelled and the region today is inhabited almost exclusively by Czech speakers.

 The word Sudetenland is a German compound of Sudeten, the name of the Sudeten Mountains, which run along the northern Czech border and Lower Silesia (now in Poland), and Land, meaning "country".
 The Sudetenland encompassed areas well beyond those mountains, however.

 Parts of the now-Czech regions of Karlovy Vary, Liberec, Olomouc, Moravia-Silesia, South Moravia and Ústí nad Labem are within the former Sudetenland.